DumplingsDevs/Pipelines/README.md

 ```

 ### 4. Decorators
 Analogous to Middlewares in .NET.
+Decorators wrap around handlers to extend or modify their behavior.
+Think of them as layers of logic that execute before or after the handler.
 Decorators can be applied both for OpenTypes and ClosedTypes.

 To implement new decorator there two things that needs to be done:
 - implement Handler interface